3zik/QWZ-gap-topology/plots/compute_gap_explanation.md

 ## 3. Usage Notes

-* Ensure the `results/` and `plots/` directories exist (or create them via `os.makedirs` in the script).
 * Adjust the grid resolution (`Nk`) to trade off accuracy vs. computation time.
 * Overlay critical lines at m=-2, 0, 2 in the plot for clarity.

 ---

-> This file is a quick reference to remind you of the goals, methods, and physical insights provided by `compute_gap.py`.